 Dominicans share the meaning of Jesus’s life with others.
 This is what it means to preach and preaching is at the heart of our call – it is our ministry.
 Preaching can happen anywhere and is not something that is only done by a priest in the pulpit.
 We bring the Word of Jesus Christ to whatever situation we encounter.
 We are concerned with communicating the message of the Gospel in whatever forum is available to us, be it a classroom, a community center, counseling room or playground and sometimes in a pulpit.

 In the complexity of the world we live in, many people find it difficult to know what is really true and good.
-People long for a way to know right from wrong.
 Dominicans have always had a particular interest in and commitment to pursuing the Truth.
-We strive to follow the lead of our brother St. Thomas Aquinas, who wholeheartedly believed that some truth exists in everyone and in everything.
-He was never dismissive of others’ ideas, and he took all opinions and assertions seriously, reflectively distinguishing truth from error.
+Choosing truth as a goal immediately places us, like St. Dominic, in dialogue with all of our sisters and brothers seeking what is good and right in the world.

 St. Dominic’s followers walked from town to town, village to village engaging people in conversation about the Gospel.